SirWumpus/post4/README.md

 ### INCLUDED
 ( `caddr` `u` -- )

 Save the current input source specification, including the current value of `SOURCE-ID`.
-Open the file specified by `caddr` `u`, store the resulting fileid in `SOURCE-ID`, and make it the input source.
+Open the file specified by `caddr` `u`, store the resulting file-id in `SOURCE-ID`, and make it the input source.
 Store zero (0) in `BLK`.
 Interpret the file line by line until end of file.
 Other stack effects are due to the words included.
 The input source specification is restored after the file is closed.

 - - -
 ### INVERT